 You get one skill point each time you level up, starting from level 2.
-This continues through level 25 at least.
-You can also unlock a few more through the Renown system.
-In Fractured Peaks you can get 3 extra skill points.
-Assuming the other 4 regions are the same, you can get 15 skill points from renown.
+This continues all the way to level 49.
+You can also unlock 10 additional skill points through the Renown system.
+This leaves you with 58 skill points to spend on a max level character with fully unlocked Renown.

 You can spend your skill points at any time and it doesn't cost you anything.
-You can also refund any point in your skill tree (provided it doesn't break any dependencies), but starting from level 7 you need to pay some Gold for each point you remove.
-This Gold cost rises rapidly as you level up, starting from 1 Gold at level 7 all the way up to 222 Gold at level 25.
+You can also refund any point in your skill tree (provided it doesn't break any dependencies), but starting from level 8 you need to pay some Gold for each point you remove.
+This Gold cost rises rapidly as you level up, starting from 1 Gold at level 8 all the way up to several thousand Gold at higher levels.

 Skill Tree Summary

 Skill Trees in Diablo 4 let you customize your character by unlocking various active and passive skills and distributing skill points between them.
 With more than 20 active skills to choose from, you can build your character in many different ways with unique strengths, weaknesses, and a playstyle that fits your personal taste.